Through The Fibro Fog

 A very simple skillet dinner, with just a few steps, making it perfect for a weeknight meal.

-turkey fillets on a wooden chopping board.
+turkey fillets on a wooden chopping board labelled number one.

-turkey breast fillets frying in a skillet.
+turkey breast fillets frying in a skillet labelled number two.

 Step 1